Indian Americans: 20th century

 Bhicaji Balsara became the first known Indian to gain naturalized U.S. citizenship.
 As a Parsi, he was considered a "pure member of the Persian sect" and therefore a "free white person".
 In 1910, judge Emile Henry Lacombe of the Southern District of New York gave Balsara citizenship on the hope that the United States attorney would indeed challenge his decision and appeal it to create "an authoritative interpretation" of the law.
 The U.S. attorney adhered to Lacombe's wishes and took the matter to the Circuit Court of Appeals in 1910.
 The Circuit Court of Appeals agreed that Parsis are classified as white.
 On the same grounds, another federal court decision granted citizenship to A. K. Mozumdar.
 These decisions contrasted with the 1907 declaration by U.S. Attorney General Charles J. Bonaparte: "...under no construction of the law can natives of British India be regarded as white persons."
 After the Immigration Act of 1917, Indian immigration into the U.S. decreased.
 Illegal entry through the Mexican border became the way of entering the country for Punjabi immigrants.
 California's Imperial Valley had a large population of Punjabis who assisted these immigrants and provided support.
-Immigrants were able to blend in with this relatively homogenous population.
+Immigrants were able to blend in with this relatively homogeneous population.
 The Ghadar Party, a group in California that campaigned for Indian independence, facilitated illegal crossing of the Mexican border, using funds from this migration "as a means to bolster the party's finances".
-The Ghadar Party charged different prices for entering the US depending on whether Punjabi immigrants were willing to shave off their beard and cut their hair.
+The Ghadar Party charged different prices for entering the U.S. depending on whether Punjabi immigrants were willing to shave off their beard and cut their hair.
 It is estimated that between 1920 and 1935, about 1,800 to 2,000 Indian immigrants entered the U.S. illegally.